lbalbi/big_data_datasets/README.md

 ## Section 3 - Limitations and Biases
 Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
-Automated bots/web-scraping methods also enter data. negative statements make up only 3% of examples in the ConceptNet knowledge graph
+Automated bots/web-scraping methods also enter data.

 <br />